 Hazard mitigation plans are required to be updated every five years to maintain eligibility for certain state and federal mitigation funding.
 In preparation for the 2025 Multi-Hazard Mitigation Plan update, Michigan Technological University applied to be a subrecipient of grant funding to financially assist the university in updating its plan.
-Michigan Tech followed the mitigation planning process recommended by FEMA and the Michigan State Police Emergency Management & Homeland Security.
+Michigan Tech followed the mitigation planning process recommended by FEMA and Michigan State Police - Emergency Management & Homeland Security Division (EMHSD).

 The Multi-Hazard Mitigation Plan was developed using a multi-step approach, involving all stakeholders in the planning process.
 A steering committee was formed to aid in the updating process which provided the opportunity for all areas of campus to have input through selected representatives.
-The planning process began with the plan being evaluated for effectiveness and appropriateness by addressing the following questions:
+The planning process began with the current plan being evaluated for effectiveness and appropriateness by addressing the following questions:

 - 1. Do the Hazard Mitigation Plan goals and objectives continue to address current and expected conditions? - 2.
-Has the nature or magnitude of risks changed? - 3.
-Are there any implementation problems that impede the action plan? - 4.
-What implementation outcomes have been completed?
+Has the nature or magnitude of risks changed?

-5. What resources are available for future Hazard Mitigation Plan implementation?
+- 3. Are there any implementation problems that impede the action plan? - 4.
+What implementation outcomes have been completed? - 5.
+What resources are available for future Hazard Mitigation Plan implementation? - 6.
+How can we best incorporate socially vulnerable, underserved populations?

 The Houghton County Hazard Mitigation Plan was reviewed extensively to incorporate relevant material into the University plan update.
-Prior to going out for public comment, the final draft of this plan was shared with local officials in Houghton including Eric Waara, City Manager of Houghton; Chris Van Arsdale, Local Emergency Management Coordinator for Houghton County; and the Western U.P.
-Planning 7 Development Region (WUPPDR).
+Prior to going out for public comment, the final draft of this plan was shared with local officials in Houghton including Eric Waara, City Manager of Houghton; Chris Van Arsdale, Local Emergency Management Coordinator for Houghton County; and Regional Planners with Western U.P.
+Planning & Development Region (WUPPDR).

-For information about how the previous versions of this plan were developed it will be necessary to review the previous versions of this plan.
+For in-depth information about how the previous versions of this plan were developed, it will be necessary to review the previous versions of this plan.
 Plan update and review procedures were established in the previous versions of this plan and were used to prepare the 2025 update.